rust-lang/book/src/ch06-02-match.md

 We don’t typically use curly brackets if the match arm code is short, as it is in Listing 6-3 where each arm just returns a value.
-If you want to run multiple lines of code in a match arm, you must use curly brackets.
+If you want to run multiple lines of code in a match arm, you must use curly brackets, and the comma following the arm is then optional.
 For example, the following code prints “Lucky penny!” every time the method is called with a `Coin::Penny`, but still returns the last value of the block, `1`:

 ```rust
 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/no-listing-08-match-arm-multiple-lines/src/main.rs:here}}